nirmal1064/kanban-board/README.md

 - [x] User should be able to create multiple boards and organize them into projects.
 - [x] User should be able to save their board in the backend database.
 (Appwrite).
 - [ ] User should have a mobile responsive UI.
-- [ ] User should be able to rename/delete a Project
+- [x] User should be able to rename/delete a Project.

 ## Appwrite TODO